Archive Video: O Sensei teaching on the roof of the Defense Ministry (1957)

-I am pleased to present the first of our new series of archive videos.
-This footage was shot in 1957 on top of the Japanese Ministry of Defense demonstration which was located at the time in Tokyo's Akasaka area.
-During this event, several professors of the Aikikai Hombu Dojo succeeded to each other and demonstrated Aikido in front of the cameras.
-This video was brought back from Japan by master André Nocquet who at the time was living with the founder of Aikido and his family and trained daily at the Hombu Dojo.
+I am pleased to present some long lost archive videos.
+This footage was shot circa 1957 on top of the Japanese Ministry of Defense, which was located at the time in Tokyo’s Akasaka district.
+It shows several professors of the Aikikai Hombu Dojo demonstrating and teaching Aikido in front of the cameras.
+This video was brought back from Japan by master André Nocquet, who at the time was living with the founder of Aikido and his family and trained daily at the Hombu Dojo.

 Demonstrators are Tada Hiroshi, Tohei Koichi, Ueshiba Kisshomaru Doshu and Ueshiba Morihei O Sensei.
-One of the main uke in this demonstration is André Nocquet Sensei who also lived at the dojo as an uchi-deshi at the time.
+One of the main uke in this demonstration is Tamura Nobuyoshi Sensei who also lived at the dojo as an uchi-deshi at the time.

 Tada Hiroshi is one of the most prominent post-war Aikido instructors.
 He entered the Hombu Dojo on March 4, 1950 and became an instructor in 1954.
 He is now one of the last direct pupils O Sensei still in activity.